-Amending Title 18 (Crimes and Offenses) of the Pennsylvania Consolidated Statutes, further providing for obscene and 2 other sexual materials and performances.
+- Amending Title 18 (Crimes and Offenses) of the Pennsylvania Consolidated Statutes, further providing for obscene and 2 other sexual materials and performances.
 3 4 The General Assembly finds and declares as follows: The Internet is an increasingly valuable medium for communication and the dissemination and collection of 6 information.
-The children of this Commonwealth utilize the Internet for entertainment, education and commerce.
-9 10 Many children in this Commonwealth have access to 11 electronic mail accounts through their parents' accounts, 12 shared accounts or their own personal accounts.
-Increasingly advertisers use the Internet to market 13 obscene materials to millions of users of the Internet.
-14 marketing of obscene materials via the Internet is unsolicited electronic mail messages.

-These unsolicited obscene advertisements are sent to 18 (6)
+The children of this Commonwealth utilize the 9 Internet for entertainment, education and commerce.
+10 Many children in this Commonwealth have access to 11 electronic mail accounts through their parents' accounts, 12 shared accounts or their own personal accounts. - 13 (4) Increasingly advertisers use the Internet to market 14 obscene materials to millions of users of the Internet. - 15 (5) One of the frequently used vehicles for the 16 marketing of obscene materials via the Internet is 17 unsolicited electronic mail messages. - 18 (6) These unsolicited obscene advertisements are sent to